usnistgov/FIPS201/_FIPS201/frontend.md

 The following biometric data may also be stored on the PIV Card:

 - One or two iris images.
-- Fingerprint templates for on-card comparison.^25
+- Fingerprint templates for on-card comparison.[^fingerprints]

 All biometric data shall be stored in the data elements referenced by [SP 800-73] and in conformance with the preparation and formatting specifications of [SP 800-76].

+[^fingerprints]: The on-card and off-card fingerprint reference data are stored separately and, as conformant instances of different formal fingerprint standards, are syntactically different.
+This is described more fully in [SP 800-76].

-4.2.3.2 Biometric Data Protection
+#### 4.2.3.2 Biometric Data Protection

 The integrity of all biometric data, except for fingerprint templates for on-card comparison, shall be protected using digital signatures as follows.
 The records shall be prepended with a Common Biometric